Robert Cover: Violence and the Word

 In his most famous article, "Violence and the Word", he writes that "Legal interpretation takes place in a field of pain and death.
 This is true in several senses.
 Legal interpretive acts signal and occasion the imposition of violence upon others: A judge articulates her understanding of a text, and as a result, somebody loses his freedom, his property, his children, even his life.
 Interpretations in law also constitute justifications for violence which has already occurred or which is about to occur.
 When interpreters have finished their work, they frequently leave behind victims whose lives have been torn apart by these organized, social practices of violence.
-Neither legal interpretation nor the violence it occasions may be properly understood apart from one another"; He then concludes: "The perpetrator and victim of organized violence will undergo achingly disparate significant experiences.
+Neither legal interpretation nor the violence it occasions may be properly understood apart from one another"; He concludes: "The perpetrator and victim of organized violence will undergo achingly disparate significant experiences.
 For the perpetrator, the pain and fear are remote, unreal, and largely unshared.
 They are, therefore, almost never made a part of the interpretive artifact, such as the judicial opinion.
 On the other hand, for those who impose the violence the justification is important, real and carefully cultivated.
 Conversely, for the victim, the justification for the violence recedes in reality and significance in proportion to the overwhelming reality of the pain and fear that is suffered.
 Between the idea and the reality of common meaning falls the shadow of the violence of law, itself".

+Justice Accused: Antislavery and the Judicial Process

+Examines how judges in the antebellum era who personally opposed slavery nevertheless decided cases in favor of slave masters.
+An example was Herman Melville's father-in-law, Lemuel Shaw.

 On Baseball

-He also published the brief "Your Law Baseball Quiz" on the editorial page of The New York Times on April 5, 1979, comparing Supreme Court Justices to baseball players.
+He also published the brief "Your Law-Baseball Quiz" on the editorial page of The New York Times on April 5, 1979, comparing Supreme Court justices to baseball players.
 It proved influential among law students, leading to the adoption of many baseball-related metaphorical devices.